← Back to Home

 It monitors 25 creeks and rivers across the region using data from USGS stream gauges, NOAA radar rainfall observations, and National Weather Service precipitation forecasts.
 Instead of bouncing between government websites, weather apps, and group chats, you get a single dashboard that answers three questions:

-For the Cossatot River and Richland Creek, the site goes further — dedicated intelligence pages with physics-based prediction models and machine learning forecasts that estimate when a creek will rise, how high it will get, and when it will cross paddling thresholds.
+For the Cossatot River, Richland Creek, and the Hailstone run on the Upper Buffalo, the site goes further — dedicated intelligence pages with physics-based prediction models and a nightly AI-driven calibration review that estimate when a creek will rise, how high it will get, and when it will cross paddling thresholds.

 2. Where the Data Comes From